tparnell96/bytten/src/resume.md

 ---

-## Professional Summary
+## Summary

-Innovative technology professional with extensive and diverse experience in the field.
-Proven expertise in enhancing systems and aligning technical solutions with business objectives.
-Track record of leading successful projects from inception to completion, driving organizational growth and agility.
+With a combined 5 years of experience in the field of Information Technology and Networking, I excel in deploying managed network solutions in a Cisco network environment, maintaining those solutions, and developing Network automation tools to improve and streamline Network management workflows.
+My expertise in Software design and development has been proven through multiple successful professional workflow improvements, and multiple personal projects that I continue to maintain and develop in my free time.

 ---

 ## Key Accomplishments

+---

-- Designed and deployed a network automation solution for VUMC.
+- Designed and deployed a network automation solution for VUMC Wireless Engineering and Operations.
+  - Named Blankit, this Web Application was used to streamline our Access Point (AP) Lifecycle process, allowing for staging of APs to make on-site deployments faster.

-- Refactored and deployed Rogue Access point tracking solution to use an SQLite3 Database instead of CSV files.
+- Refactored and deployed Rogue Access point tracking solution to use an SQLite Database.
+  - Refactored a script developed by Engineer to work within our Web Application (Blankit) to display a Rogue Access Point report pulled from our Cisco Catalyst Center instance, utilizing a small Database solution.

-- Assisted in the deployment of wireless network solutions for VUMC
+- Assisted in the deployment of multiple wireless network solutions for VUMC
+  - As part of Access Point Lifecycle, helped stage, and deploy multiple devices on VUMC Campus.

-- Assisted in the deployment and maintenance of Clinical Workstations and mobile devices for VUMC.
+- Assisted in the deployment and maintenance of Clinical Windows 10 Workstations and Apple iOS devices for VUMC.
-- Physically deployed clinical and administrative workstations, as well as network equipment and cabling for multiple Dental offices in Tennesee.

 ---